fluthjs/fluth-doc/docs/en/api/operator/delay.md

 ## Details

-- Accepts a delay time parameter (milliseconds)
+- Accepts a delay time parameter (milliseconds), delays data by the specified time before pushing to subscriber nodes
-- Returns a function that takes an Observable and returns a new Observable
-- The new Observable will emit data to the subscriber node after the specified delay
-- Uses Promise and setTimeout to implement the delay function

 ## Example